chassing/linux-sysadmin-interview-questions/README.md

 * If you were stuck on a desert island with only 5 command-line utilities, which would you choose?
 * You come across a random computer and it appears to be a command console for the universe.
 What is the first thing you type?
 * Tell me about a creative way that you've used SSH?
+* You have deleted by error a running script, what could you do to restore it?

 ####[[⬆]](#toc) <a name='demo'>Demo Time:</a>